 Dundonald Bluebell are committed to ensuring that its disabled supporters, staff and customers have full access as is reasonably possible in all our facilities at Moorside Park, Cardenden and the club will ensure that there is no discrimination between disabled with differing impairments.

-Dundonald Bluebell will give training to ensure that our committee and staff are equiped to deal with any provisions included in the Equality Act 2010.
+Dundonald Bluebell will give training to ensure that our committee and staff are equiped to deal with any provisions included in the Disability Discrimination Act (DDA) 1995.
 Any complaints of discrimination by our committee, staff or customers will be fully examined by the club at their first available meeting.
 The committee are well aware we have a responsibility to our disabled supporters and any incidents will be treated seriously.

 Disabled Parking is available in the car park at Moorside Park near within the main gated entrance area and access into the ground is by this entrance.
 Ramped access to covered enclosures can be made using the new pathway situated next to car parking area.
 There is also an area set out in the enclosure to park mobility scooters etc and seating can be provided if required.